What to expect from foundingGIDE?

 - Harmonised metadata model for biological and preclinical image data

-- Shared portal that enables search and analytics across partner imagine data repositories
+- Shared portal that enables search and analytics across partner image data repositories

-Our efforts are focused on bringing the global imaging data community together to coordinate our efforts of image data standardisation.
+Our efforts focused on bringing the global imaging data community together to coordinate our efforts of image data standardisation.
 Our first community event and hackathon in Japan in 2024 brought over 150 global experts together to exchange ideas on open science and data sharing in imaging.
-Our next scheduled community event is in October 2025 in Brisbane, Australia.
+Our second community event was in October 2025 in Brisbane, Australia.
+The third community event will take place in Heidelberg, Germany in May 2026.

-We are currently wrapping up the recommendations for a set of ontologies.
+- D2.1 Landscape analysis of existing ontologies and recommendations on a set of imaging ontologies – a comprehensive review of the ontology landscape for biological and preclinical imaging, providing actionable recommendations for harmonizing metadata across repositories.
 These recommendations are based on surveying the landscape and incorporating community feedback.
 This set of ontologies is widely used in the partner and community data resources.

-We have pulled together the metadata models used by the image data resources and currently are harmonizing the models for both preclinical and biological image data.
-This activity will not only allow to build a common search portal, but also serve as recommendations for other image data resources to adopt.
+We have pulled together the metadata models used by the image data resources and harmonized the models for biological image data in D6.1.
+This activity will not only allow to build a common search tool, but also serve as recommendations for other image data resources to adopt.

 To demonstrate the potential for globally shared metadata standards for biological imaging data, we will develop a shared portal that enables search across imaging datasets from partner image data repositories.
 To build this search portal, an indexed database of the key metadata fields was developed using Elasticsearch.
 An API was also developed which will be used to implement a reference example data portal that demonstrates search across different biological imaging domains.